Smarter SDOH solutions for better patient outcomes, stronger care coordination, and reduced healthcare costs.

 Use standardized tools (e.g., G0136) to assess social needs and document Z‑codes for appropriate reimbursement.

-Incorporate SDOH data into AI models to prioritize interventions.
+Incorporate SDOH data into AI models to prioritize interventions for high‑risk patients.

 Connect patients to community programs (food banks, transportation, financial assistance, housing) and track referral completion.